rmitani713/rmitani713.github.io/_pages/about.md

 Current Affiliation
 ======
-Projected Assistant Professor at [Okuda Lab](https://www.applc.keio.ac.jp/~okuda/index.html) Department of Applied Chemistry, Faculty of Science and Technology, Keio University.
+Project Researcher at [Sakai Lab](https://dem.t.u-tokyo.ac.jp/index.html) Department of Nuclear Engineering and Management, Graduate School of Engineering, The University of Tokyo.

 EDUCATION